Vinzenz Höck

-Vinzenz Höck (born 6 March 1996), often written as Vinzenz Hoeck, is an Austrian artistic gymnast.
+Vinzenz Höck (born 6 March 1996) is an Austrian artistic gymnast.

 In 2017, he competed in the men's artistic team all-around event at the Summer Universiade held in Taipei, Taiwan.
 In 2019, he won the silver medal in the rings event at the Summer Universiade held in Naples, Italy.

 He won the silver medal in the rings event at the 2020 European Men's Artistic Gymnastics Championships held in Mersin, Turkey.